nyhave/VideoTinder/README.md

    ```
 4. Open the provided local URL (typically http://localhost:1234) in your browser.
 5. Sign up with your name to start swiping.
+6. Enable **Email/Password** in Firebase Authentication if it's not already on.

 To create a production build run:
 ```bash